darinz/DL/04_Training_Techniques/02_normalization_techniques.md

         return self.gamma * x_norm + self.beta
 ```

+> **Code Walkthrough:**
+> - The normalization is performed across the last dimension (features) for each sample.
+> - Learnable parameters allow the network to scale and shift the normalized output as needed.

 > **Did you know?**
 > LayerNorm is the default normalization in transformer architectures (e.g., BERT, GPT).